 Mold

-Mold can cause negative health effects like coughing, sneezing, eye irritation, or breathing difficulty.
-Those with respiratory illnesses, children, and older adults should all be careful when exposed to mold.
+Mold can cause negative health effects like coughing, sneezing, itchy eyes, or difficulty breathing.
+People with respiratory illnesses, children, and older adults should all be extra careful when exposed to mold.

 For Renters - Mold Support Step by Step